neuroinformatics-unit/gsoc/GSoC-2025/movement: front-end support for filtering module.md

   - Real-time overlay of raw vs. filtered data.
 - **Testing Framework**:
   - Unit tests for filter logic and UI components.
-  - Performance benchmarks (latency <500ms for 10k data points).
+  - Performance benchmarks.
 - **Documentation**:
   - Jupyter notebook tutorials with sample datasets.
   - Contributor guidelines for extending the widget.
+- **Export Workflows**: Save/load filter configurations as netCDF.
 - **Video Tutorial**: 5-minute demo for all the filters, covering how and when to use each.

 ### 2. **Extended Deliverables (Aspirational)**
 - **Filter Chaining**: Sequential application of filters (e.g., confidence → median → SavGol).
-- **Export Workflows**: Save/load filter in netCDF file format (or any other decided after discussion with the mentor).
 - **Community Presets**: Curated settings for common use cases (e.g., fruit fly locomotion).
 - **Hardware Acceleration**: GPU-backed filtering.